 - ENGLISH PARCC score of 4 or 5

-- Students with ACT scores of 23 or higher in Reading and 20 or higher in Math are not required to take the ACCUPLACER exam.
+- Students with ACT scores of 23 or higher in Reading and 20 or higher in Math are not required to take the entrance exam.

-- Students who have taken college-level English and Math courses with a grade of a C or higher are not required to take the ACCUPLACER exam.
+- Students who have taken college-level English and Math courses with a grade of a C or higher are not required to take the entrance exam.

 (NOTE: Additional requirements may be needed in specific degree programs)

-For sample questions and practice of The Accuplacer, click here.
+For sample questions and practice of the Entrance Exam, click here.

 For Test Center hours and locations, click here.

 Step 4: Choosing Courses

 After you have completed steps 1 - 3 you will need to meet with an academic advisor to choose your courses and create a plan of study.
 Our academic advisors are available on a walk-in basis only and are available at our Pemberton Campus, Mount Laurel Campus, and Willingboro Center.

 For more information about our academic advisors, office hours, and locations, click here.

 Step 5: Registration